SvetlanaRedkina/Ranking-Companies/README.md

   style="width: 230px; height: 130px">
 # Ranking-Companies

-Ranking functions are super helpful in SQL but can sometimes be confusing.

-This is how I came up with an idea of this project.

-I wanted ranking functions to be under my belt, so I would use them in my derived tables and CTE.
+Ranking functions are super helpful in SQL but can sometimes be confusing.This is how I came up with an idea of this project.
+I wanted ranking functions to be under my belt, so I would use them within my derived tables or CTE.

-I am so glad I have done this project.

 I hope it might be useful for you!

 ## Companies.sql
 - You will find three tables in Companies.sql:

      Companies